gpamfilis/MDD/README.md

     5. adds a header to the files
     6. merges all of the files within a a station

-tasks:
+TODO:

     1. drop all days with all data missing besides the date
     2. for days with partially missing data just fill them with nan
+    3. fix the merge() function in utilities because the merged file contains objects instead of float64

 to run: